Ana Figuero: Biography

 Figuero was the first women to chair a United Nations committee of the General Assembly; the first woman on the United Nations Security Council and United Nations Office for Disarmament Affairs; and the first woman to hold the position of assistant director general of the International Labour Organization.

 Figuero took retirement from ILO in later half of 1967 due to reasons of poor health.
 She died in 1970.
 After her retirement, at the Governing Body session and subsequent to her death many of her colleagues paid rich tributes to her.
-Some of the tributes are:
+Some of the tributes are as follows:

 "Anita Figuero knew how to arrange her work.
 She acted in defense of freedom for more than 25 years.
 Dedicated also to the creative work of the ILO she won the affection of all those who encountered her there."

 "In expressing our condolences on the death of this great lady, it only remains for me on behalf of the workers of America, to undertake to honour her memory by defending while we live the noble ideals of justice which always inspired her actions and her personality."

 "She has a unique place in the hearts of us all.
 She has the gift of speaking like Chilean wine.
 She is for all of us the beloved symbol of the grace and charm, of the warmth and gaiety of Latin America."